You are here: Home > Our Services > Sexually Transmitted Infections (STIs)

 Sexually Transmitted Infections (STIs)

-You have to attend clinic for TAG.
-These are 15 minute long appointments (if you are late, you will have to reschedule due to the short time frame within the appointment) This is delivered by a non registered professional, the tests available are for HIV, syphilis (blood test), chlamydia and gonorrhoea (urine sample or vaginal swab).
+You have to attend clinic for TAG and we offer these across the region.
+Appointments are 15 minute long - if you are late, unfortunately you will have to reschedule due to the short time frame within the appointment.

 I need treatment for Chlamydia or Gonorrhoea